Builds on our previous work on quasiperiodic twisted bilayer graphene:

 (a) Helical TTG. (b) Multifractal \(|\psi|^2\).

 In quasiperiodic twisted bilayer graphene, we showed that critical filaments of multifractal wavefunctions thread through parameter space and enhance superconducting pairing.
+The key: in the chiral limit, the Dirac fermions simulate the surface of a 3D class-CI topological superconductor.

-Zhang, Wilson, Foster — PRB 111, 024207 (2025)
+Zhang, JHW, Foster — PRB 111, 024207 (2025)

 Band nodes + incommensurate potentials generate eigenstate criticality — flat bands and multifractal wavefunctions at magic couplings.

-Fu, König, Wilson, Chou, Pixley — npj QM 5, 71 (2020)
+Fu, König, JHW, Chou, Pixley — npj QM 5, 71 (2020)

 \(\Delta\) and DOS in quasiperiodic TBG. (a) Periodic: SC at magic angle only. (b) Quasiperiodic: SC enhanced broadly.